CodethinkLabs/bloodlight-firmware/README.md

 There are various ways to install the firmware onto the device.
-Here we will cover using [OpenOCD](http://openocd.org/) with `gdb-multiarch`, using a Nucleo-F303ZE board to provide the ST-LINK interface.
+Here we will cover using [OpenOCD](http://openocd.org/) with `gdb-multiarch`, using a Nucleo-F303ZE board or the STLINK-V3SET to provide the ST-LINK interface.

 ### Hardware setup

 1. Consult the
    [UM1974](https://www.st.com/en/evaluation-tools/nucleo-f303ze.html#resource) datasheet.
+   The pin connections for STLINK-V3 are similar, but with slightly different name.
-2. Locate the ST-LINK jumper pins on the Nucleo board and make sure they are open.
+2. Locate the ST-LINK jumper pins on the programmer boards and make sure they are open.
 See Figure 10: Using ST-LINK/V2-1 to program the STM32 on an external application in UM1974.
 3. Connect the SWD pins on the Nucleo board to the pins on the MPD